mailgun/documentation/source/quickstart-sending.rst

 .. _quickstart-sending:

-Quickstart - Sending
+How to start sending email
 ====================

 .. figure::  _static/img/quickstart/sending.png
    :align: center
    :width: 800 px

-SMTP or API?
+Send with SMTP or API?
 ---------------------

 It’s up to you, whatever you find easier is fine with us.
 Here's something to consider: